sensus-media/SensusInxmailConnect/README.md

-# SensusInxmailConnect
+# Inxmail Connect für Shopware 6

-Inxmail Connect für Shopware 6
+The following fields have to be present in the inxmail list: firstName lastName street zip city